-I was born in Buga, a town in the Cauca Valley, a region where the sun shines all year long, where Salsa moves everyone’s hips and the Pacific sea blesses you.
-I have been always a migrant, always traveling and exploring, but London has managed to enchant me with its multiple faces.
+I was born in Buga, a town in the Cauca Valley, a region where the sun shines all year long, where Salsa moves everyone’s hips and the Pacific Ocean blesses you.
+I have been always a migrant, always travelling and exploring, but London has managed to enchant me with its multiple faces.

 I arrived eight years ago to study and to stay, at least for a while.
 At that time, I felt Colombia hostile and distant to whom I was.
 But life is humble and it will always give you a deeper and broader perspective of things you once thought were definitive.

 For that reason, I found myself looking for my roots and on this path, the Truth, Memory and Reconciliation Commission was the perfect reencounter with Colombia: it gave me a strong, challenging and very real taste of the country I left, but it also prized me with a loving, generous and life-changing experience.

 The Commission has been a door to a gifted world, a world of art and politics, creativity and self-expression.
 But most of all, a world in which it is possible to contribute to peacebuilding for my own country from abroad.

 Peace does not have borders and we do not stop being Colombians when we’re not living at home.
 Distance shouldn’t be a reason for not actively contributing to the achievement of peace in one’s homeland.

 This is precisely why, despite being a migrant, I am today part of a project that looks to burst disruptively into the political landscape of Colombia through the empowerment of ordinary citizens; within Colombia, and amongst Colombians abroad.